plotly/academy/_react/6-testing.md

 > Note: Notice that we call `add` in `toEqual`.
 I won't tell you why, but just think about what would happen if we rewrote the expect as `expect(add(2, 3, 5)).toEqual(5)` and somebody broke something in the add function.
 What would this test actually... test?

-Should our function work, Mocha will show this output when running the tests:
+Should our function work, Jest will show this output when running the tests:

 ```
-add()
-  ✓ adds two numbers
-  ✓ doesnt add the third number
+PASS  __tests__/add.test.js (0.537s)
+2 tests passed (2 total in 1 test suite, run time 0.557s)
 ```

 Lets say an unnamed colleague of ours breaks our function: